Week 4 Fantasy Football Trade Value Chart | Fantasy Football News, Rankings and Projections | PFF

 Injury concerns have thrown a wrench into fantasy managers' plans, as some of the top running backs missed all or a significant portion of Week 3.
-However, there are some viable options on the waiver wire with backups looking to make their mark heading into Week 4.
+However, there are some viable options on the waiver wire now that backups will be looking to make their mark heading into Week 4.

 Click here for more PFF tools: